Zusoy/zusoy.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-GRG-DRP-95 (from my name Grégoire Drapeau) is my portfolio website.
+Welcome to my portfolio website.
 From here, you can see my projects, my motivation and my contacts :)
 The website is inspired by win-95 OS design.

 <!-- BUILT WITH -->
 ### Built With

-GRG-DRP-95 is built with :
+Built with :

 * [![React][React]][React-url]
 * [![Vite][Vite]][Vite-url]